Eltaurus-Lt/CourseDump2022/README.md

  <img src="https://github.com/user-attachments/assets/9eaf8334-fe40-4a46-b371-7c56844719e4">
 </picture></p>

 When the scanning is complete, the extension will initiate the download of all associated files (the `.csv` file containing table data of the course alongside the course metadata and media files if you choose to download them).
 The progress is indicated by a yellow bar with the ratio on the right showing the number of downloaded files to the total number of files in the queue.
-The downloaded files should appear in your Chrome downloads directory, in a subfolder with the name comprised of the id, name, and author of that course.

 🚧